alii/nextjs-discord-oauth/readme.md

 # `next-discord-oauth`

-### A simple guide to deploy Next.js with Discord OAuth to Vercel
+### A simple guide & easy-to-use template to deploy Next.js with Discord OAuth to Vercel

 ## Setting up